CertiGraph/CertiGraph/README.md

 ## Building without installing

 It is possible to build CertiGraph without installing it as a library.
-This is useful if you simply want to check out the examples, or if you want to hack on CertiGraph itself.
+This is useful if you simply want to check out the examples or if you want to hack on CertiGraph itself.

-For a list of dependencies, consult the `opam` files.
+Consult the `opam` files for a list of dependencies.

 Manual builds can be performed using the included `Makefile`.
 See the subsections below for information about different use cases.